iturdikulov/notes/photography.md

 ---
-title: Photography
 date: 2023-03-08
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Photography

 > Photography is the [[art|art]], application, and practice of
 > creating durable images by recording light, either electronically by means of